16 AWESOME Things to Do at the Grand Canyon

 Sunrises, however, are EARLY.
 But the benefit is you’ll have few crowds.

-See our Grand Canyon Travel Guide for the best sunset and sunrise spots!
+See our Grand Canyon Itinerary for the best sunset and sunrise spots!
 Our travel guides will give you a daily (yet flexible) step-by-step itinerary.
 We will get you to all the best spots at the right time in order for you to make the most of your vacation.
 They even come with an audio guide to tell you interesting stories and the history of the park.

 12. Learn About the Canyon at the Yavapai Geology Museum